-The per capita income in Laramie in 2010 was $22,165, which is low income relative to Wyoming, and middle income relative to the rest of the US.
+The per capita income in Laramie in 2010 was $22,404, which is low income relative to Wyoming, and middle income relative to the rest of the US.
 This equates to an annual income of $89,616 for a family of four.
 However, Laramie contains both very wealthy and poor people as well.
-Laramie also has one of the higher rates of people living in poverty in the nation, with 30.02% of its population below the federal poverty line.

 Laramie is a somewhat ethnically-diverse city.
 The people who call Laramie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laramie residents report their race to be White, followed by Asian.
 Laramie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.28% of the city’s residents.
 Important ancestries of people in Laramie include Irish, English, Italian, and French .